Iranians brace for possible devastation as Trump’s deadline looms

 There were long queues at petrol stations in Tehran and other cities on Tuesday night, even as Israel bombed bridges and railway networks, days after it put critical steel plants and petrochemical companies out of commission.

 Some Iranians have moved to other cities to be with family or stay at second homes.
-A woman who spoke with Al Jazeera said her cousin and his family were forced to move away from the city of Mahshahr in western Iran to one of Iran’s northern provinces on Sunday after the Israeli military extensively bombed the major petrochemical hub.
+A woman who spoke with Al Jazeera said her cousin and his family were forced to move away from the city of Mahshahr in western Iran to one of Iran’s northern provinces on Sunday, after the Israeli military extensively bombed a major petrochemical hub there.

-Iranians hope that more critical civilian infrastructure does not come under attack.
-There is some optimism that Iran’s relatively decentralised power distribution system will be able to mitigate some of the potential damages of an attack, and prevent widespread or extended blackouts.
+There is some optimism that Iran’s relatively decentralised power distribution system will be able to mitigate some of the potential damages of an attack and prevent widespread or extended blackouts.

 Iran’s Ministry of Energy said in a statement on Tuesday night that it was “fully prepared for the worst scenarios” and asked people to remain calm and ignore rumours of long blackouts.

-The Fars news agency, affiliated with the Islamic Revolutionary Guard Corps (IRGC), said many personnel in power plants have expressed readiness to stay beyond their shifts on Tuesday night and over the coming days in order to respond to any emergencies.
-A number of people who have retired electrical workers have also volunteered to return to work if necessary, it said.
+The Fars news agency, affiliated with the Islamic Revolutionary Guard Corps (IRGC), said many personnel in power plants have expressed a readiness to stay beyond their shifts on Tuesday night and over the coming days to respond to any emergencies.
+Several retired electrical workers have also volunteered to return to work if necessary, it said.

 Tehran’s emergency service released a list of alternative phone numbers for people to call if the city’s main emergency centre is unresponsive.
 It said services and consultations were available at all hours of the day.

-State media also released footage of Iranians demonstrating in front of power plants and on major bridges across the country in order to protest the existential threats levied against them.
-Two vocalists released separate videos, one on a train track and another on a bridge in Tehran, to sing national songs.
+State media also released footage of Iranians demonstrating in front of power plants and on major bridges across the country to protest against the existential threats levied against them.
+Two singers released separate videos of themselves performing national songs, one on a train track and another on a bridge in Tehran.

-Another musician, Ali Ghamsari, said he would keep demonstrating in front of the Damavand power plant feeding the capital.
+Another musician, Ali Ghamsari, said he would keep demonstrating in front of the Damavand power plant, which feeds the capital.

-On the streets of Tehran, state-backed motorcades continued to roam, playing revolutionary songs from loudspeakers mounted on the back of pickup trucks.
-Armed checkpoints continue to control main highways, streets and squares.
+On the streets of Tehran, state-backed motorcades continued to roam, playing revolutionary songs from loudspeakers mounted on the back of pick-up trucks.
+Armed checkpoints continue to control the main highways, streets and squares.

-The IRGC said it would expand its targets beyond the region and also attack critical infrastructure in neighbouring countries in order to retaliate against the threatened US and Israeli attacks.
+The IRGC said it would expand its target list and attack critical infrastructure in neighbouring countries if the threatened attacks go ahead.

-Some politicians took aim at Trump for claiming Iran’s “whole civilisation will die tonight” if it does not reopen the Strait of Hormuz.
+Some Iranian politicians took aim at Trump for claiming Iran’s “whole civilisation will die tonight” if it does not reopen the Strait of Hormuz.

-“Iranian civilisation – grounded in knowledge, art, and literature, and above all in faith, wisdom, and self-sacrifice – has prevailed over all those who have opposed civilisation and sought to destroy the homeland,” wrote former moderate President Hassan Rouhani in a statement.
+“Iranian civilisation – grounded in knowledge, art, and literature, and above all in faith, wisdom, and self-sacrifice – has prevailed over all those who have opposed civilisation and sought to destroy the homeland,” former President Hassan Rouhani said in a statement.